The Sims 3 expansion packs: Generations

 The Sims 3: Generations is the fourth expansion pack for The Sims 3, announced on April 5, 2011, and released in North America on May 31, 2011.

 Gameplay

-Generations added new gameplay options for each sim life stage and interactions centered on family gameplay, such as sleepovers, proms, afterschool activities, and home movies.
+Generations added new gameplay options for each sim life stage and interactions centered on family gameplay, such as sleepovers, proms, bachelor/bachelorette parties, after-school activities, and home movies.

 The pack added the option to add body hair to males in Create-a-Sim, a first for the series.
 Two new traits come with Generations, Nurturing and Rebellious.

 Soundtrack

 All Time Low contributed their song "Time Bomb" from their album Dirty Work, which was featured in the pack's announcement trailer and in-game radio.
 Portugal.
 The Man have also contributed the song "Everything You See (Kids Count Hallelujahs)" from their sixth studio album In The Mountain In The Cloud.

 Pets

 The Sims 3: Pets is the fifth expansion pack for The Sims 3 on Microsoft Windows and macOS, as well as a standalone title on PlayStation 3, Xbox 360 and Nintendo 3DS.
 It was released on all platforms in North America on October 18, 2011.
 The pack re-introduces pets such as cats and dogs.
 The PC/Mac expansion pack additionally adds horses, a first for the series.
 It serves as the spiritual successor to The Sims 2: Pets and The Sims: Unleashed.
+Unexpectedly, the expansion pack received publicity in May 2026 when it was revealed that former Scottish National Party Chief Executive Peter Murrell bought it with embezzled funds.